• Skip to primary navigation

 Robbie Creal above the city during a July 4 celebration. (© FlaglerLive)

-Robert “Robbie” Ramsey Creal, who led the Flagler Beach Fire Department for 26 years between 1976 and 2002 and subsequently founded and led the Flagler Beach Historical Museum, died at his home on North 5th Street over the weekend.
+Robert “Robbie” Ramsey Creal, who led the Flagler Beach Fire Department for 26 years between 1976 and 2002 and subsequently led the Flagler Beach Historical Museum, died at his home on North 5th Street over the weekend.
 He was 75.

 He had been known as the city’s historian, and was a member of the Flagler County Historical Society, among other groups, and continued to volunteer his time in public safety roles.
 He was a director of the Flagler Beach Volunteer Firemen’s Association, a role he held for decades.